storiesjs/stories/CONTRIBUTING.md

 3.  from the root of the project: `yarn` to install all dependencies
     - make sure you have latest `yarn` version
 4.  from the root of the project: `yarn build`
-    - this builds the dependencies in the `lib ` folder.
+    - this builds the dependencies in the `packages` folder.
 5.  from the `demo` folder navigate to your very specific framework and run development environment with help of `yarn start`

 > Tip: Keep your `main` branch pointing at the original repository and make